PranabNandy/Linux-Kernel-Internals/4.Linux_topics/README.md

 - HLOS has Virtual Memory(VM) which provides the Process Isolation ( this is kind of System Level engg)
 - MCU CPU simply fetch the instruction and execute
 - CPU Processor ( Cortex-A) has Layer of Isolation ( ELx)
-- In RTOS, we can directly write the application whereas in HLOS we generally
+- In RTOS, we can directly write the application whereas in HLOS we generally don't do that.
+Application developers mostly write that.